 - Cryopreservation for purposes of fertility preservation will continue for a period of 10 years from the date the procedure was performed.

 - Patients are permitted to stop the procedure at any time.

-- Ovarian tissue cryopreservation for those who will undergo chemotherapy or radiation treatment is included in the healthcare basket.
+- Ovarian tissue cryopreservation for girls and women who will undergo chemotherapy or radiation treatment is included in the healthcare basket.